 It is the mission of St Johns County School District and Allen D. Nease High School "to identify and meet the unique educational needs of exceptional students and to provide support and resources to enhance educational opportunities so they may become productive citizens."
 This philosophy is most evident in the district and school's emphasis on self-sufficiency, caring, responsibility, and reflection in all learning experiences, especially how these attributes are displayed by productive, contributing citizens in a global society.
 Therefore, it is our vision to provide IB instruction that is learner-centered and universally-minded.
 All students will receive the necessary resources, guidance, accommodations, and differentiated instruction to engage with higher-level critical and creative thinking tasks as well as to achieve academic and personal success.
-Our policy draws its authority from the Diploma Programme: Handbook of procedures for the Diploma Programme, Learning diversity in the International Baccalaureate programmes: Special educational needs within the International Baccalaureate (2010), Candidates with assessment access requirements (2014) and The IB guide to inclusive education: A resource for whole-school development (2015) and Saint Johns County School District Exceptional Student Education Special Procedures and Practices (SP&P) (see attached).
+Our policy draws its authority from the Diploma Programme: Principles to Practice (August 2015), Programme Standards and Practices (2014), General Regulations: Diploma Programme (2016), Assessment Principles and Practices-Quality Assessments in a Digital Age (2018), Diploma Programme Assessment Procedures (2019), Candidates with assessment access requirements (2009), The IB guide to Inclusive Education: a resource for whole school development, and Saint Johns County Exceptional Student Education Special Procedures and Practices (SP&P) (see attached).

-Allen D. Nease High School supports the policy of the International Baccalaureate (IB) students with special assessment needs: "The IB believes that all candidates should be allowed to demonstrate their ability under assessment conditions that are as fair as possible.
+Allen D. Nease High School supports the policy of the International Baccalaureate (IB) students with special assessment needs.
+"The IB believes that all candidates should be allowed to demonstrate their ability under assessment conditions that are as fair as possible.
 Where standard assessment conditions could put a candidate with special educational needs at a disadvantage by preventing him or her from demonstrating his or her level of attainment, special arrangements may be authorized.
 This policy applies to candidates affected by a temporary, long-term or permanent disability or illness, including candidates with a learning difficulty."